Humko Tumse Pyaar Hai: Plot

 Raj introduces Rohit to Durga, but Rohit purposely doesn't speak in front of her so as to avoid her recognizing his voice.
 However, Durga overhears Rohit speak, recognizes his voice, and confronts him, wanting to know whether Rohit is really the man she loved.
-Rohit denies it but Durga is not convinced.
-She calls Dr. Prasad, as he had met Rohit before, but the doctor tells her that Rohit is not her long lost love, following Rohit's instructions to lie to her.
+Rohit denies it, but Durga is not convinced.
+She calls Dr. Prasad, as he had met Rohit before, but the doctor tells her that Rohit is not her long-lost love, following Rohit's instructions to lie to her.
 Durga then accepts this and does not question Rohit anymore.

 One night, the lights go out in Raj's home, and Durga and Rohit bump into each other.
 In the dark, Durga's hand goes up to feel Rohit's face, which she recognizes.
 Rohit flees, and in tears, Durga blindfolds herself and recreates the clay bust of her love, relying on memory alone.
-When it's completed, she realizes the truth but Rohit asks her whether it would be right to destroy Raj's happiness after all he has been through.
-Durga reluctantly agrees and they decide to keep the secret.
+When it's completed, she realizes the truth.
+Rohit asks her whether it would be right to destroy Raj's happiness after all he has been through.
+Durga reluctantly agrees, and they decide to keep the secret.

 On the day of the wedding, Raj publicly confronts the pair.
 He accuses Rohit of trying to steal Durga from him.
-Rohit quietly accepts the accusation but Durga gets defensive and speaks up for him, exposing the truth of their past.
+Rohit quietly accepts the accusation.
+Durga gets defensive and speaks up for him, exposing the truth of their past.
 It is then revealed that Raj's behavior was a ruse to make them reveal the truth.
 He gladly steps aside to reunite the lovers.